 Check out the graph above to find out how many holiday rentals are available in Nantucket (in %).
 So far, the week with the least available rentals in Nantucket is in August (03/08 - 10/08).
-It will be easy to find a holiday home that suits you in a week of September (14/09 - 21/09), as 82 of the rentals are still available.
+It will be easy to find a holiday home that suits you in one week in October (12/10 - 19/10), when 84 of the rentals are still available.

 You can see our climate diagram above.
 On average, the warmest month is July.
-Conversely, February is the coolest month in Nantucket, with temperatures going under -3°.
-The rainiest month is July while the driest month is August.
+Conversely, February is the coolest month in Nantucket, with temperatures falling below -3°.
+The rainiest month is July, while the driest month is August.

 Join high society with a Nantucket holiday home